vmware-labs/node-replicated-kernel/doc/src/architecture/Memory.md

 memory further into two classes of 4 KiB and 2 MiB frames.
 Every core has a local TCache of 4 KiB and 2 MiB frames for fast, no-contention allocation when it contains the requested frame size.
 If it is empty, it refills from its local NCache.
-Similar to slab allocators, Bespin' TCache and NCache implement a cache frontend and backend that controls the flow between TCaches and NCaches.
+Similar to slab allocators, NRK' TCache and NCache implement a cache frontend and backend that controls the flow between TCaches and NCaches.

 <figure>